EthanC/CallofDuty.py/README.md

 -   Asynchronous and Pythonic using `async` and `await`
 -   Type checks and editor completion using [Type Hints](https://www.python.org/dev/peps/pep-0484/)
 -   Object-oriented and predictable abstractions
--   100% coverage of the supported Call of Duty API

 ## Usage